JPeoples0817/Project1Elk/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_  Load balancers protect the servers from a denial of service attack.
+- Load balancers protect the servers from a denial of service attack.
-- using a jump box protects your virtual machines from public exposure
+- A jump box protects your virtual machines from public exposure

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?_ Logfiles
+- Filebeat watches for Logfiles
-- _TODO: What does Metricbeat record?_ Activity Metrics
+- Metricbeat records Activity Metrics

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.